Senni2127u/emudeck-manual/docs/tricks/azahar.md

 ***

-### How to Configure Bottom Screen as PiP in the Top Right Corner
+### How to Configure Bottom Screen as PiP in the Top Right Corner (SteamOS/Linux only)
 [Back to the Top](#azahar-table-of-contents)

 Picture: